spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 This section describes how to set up an EKS cluster and resources required by the hubploy program, using Terraform.

-Get a copy of the repository with this command: `git clone --recursive https://github.com/TheRealZoidberg/terraform-deploy` (Note: eventually, this will be will be merged back into the parent repository).
+Get a copy of the repository with this command: `git clone --recursive https://github.com/spacetelescope/terraform-deploy` (Note: eventually, this will be will be merged back into the parent repository).

 The terraform-deploy repository has two subdirectories with independent Terraform modules: *aws-creds* and *aws*.  *aws-codecommit-secrets* is a separate repository and will become a third subdirectory after being cloned.

 ### Setup IAM resources, KMS, and CodeCommit

 The **_aws-creds_** subdirectory contains configuration files to set up roles and policies needed to do the overall deployment.

+**NOTE:** AWS has a hard limit of 10 groups per user.
+Since terraform-deploy adds 2 groups,  you can be a member of at most 8 groups prior to executing these instructions.

 Complete these steps:

-- Create a new file called *roles.tfvars* [**is there a template???**]
+- Customize the file called *roles.tfvars* with your cluster name.
 - `terraform init`
-- `terraform apply -var-file=iam.tfvars`
+- `terraform apply -var-file=roles.tfvars`
+- After Terraform constructs group `<deployment-name>-terraform-architects`,  add your user to it using the AWS IAM console.
 - WHAT ELSE???

 **_aws-codecommit-secrets_** contains Terraform code to set up a secure way to store secret YAML files for use with hubploy.

+`aws-codecommit-secrets` directory should have been created by the recursive clone of `terraform-deploy` above, but if not,
+run:  `git clone https://github.com/yuvipanda/aws-codecommit-secret.git` from the terraform-deploy root directory.

-There are two subdirectories in this repository: *kms-codecommit* and *terraform_iam*.
-Run `git clone https://github.com/yuvipanda/aws-codecommit-secret.git`
+There are two subdirectories in `aws-codecommit-secrets`: *kms-codecommit* and *terraform_iam*.

-First, setup an IAM role with just enough permissions to run the Terraform module in *terraform-iam*:
+First, setup an IAM role using *terraform-iam* with just enough permissions to run the Terraform module in *kms-codecommit*:

 - `cd terraform-iam`
 - `cp your-vars.tfvars.example roles.tfvars`